ossner/TelegramAssassins/README.md

 - Once Botfather gives you your bot token, create an environment variable called "SAS_TOKEN" and set it to your bot token

-**The instance is currently running on the legacy implementation (to be found in the legacy directory)**